 This Filipino Arroz Caldo is more than just a simple congee or rice porridge.
 A very hearty dish made from glutinous rice and various cuts of chicken and boiled eggs.
 Made flavorful and fragrant from all the spices like ginger, calamansi, and crispy garlic.
 This version is zestier from the addition of lemongrass and safflower.

-Arroz Caldo is a Filipino rice porridge or congee, made with glutinous or sticky rice and flavored with ginger and other spices.
-The main difference of Arroz Caldo from other rice porridge, like Goto or Lugaw, is that it uses chicken meat and sometimes chicken liver and hard-boiled egg.
+Arroz Caldo is a Filipino version of rice porridge or congee, made with glutinous or sticky rice and flavored with ginger and other spices.
+The main difference of Arroz Caldo from other Filipino rice porridge, like Goto or Lugaw, is that it uses chicken meat and sometimes chicken liver and hard-boiled egg.

 Arroz Caldo (Rice Porridge)